open-webrtc-toolkit/owt-server/doc/design/quic-cascading.md

 The OWT cluster will report cluster info to cloud control service through cluster_manager module in OWT, you need to configure following items in cascading item in cluster_manager/cluster_manager.toml file before starting it:

-url: specify the cloud control url, so that cluster manager module can connect to the url and send cluster info
+""url:"" specify the cloud control url, so that cluster manager module can connect to the url and send cluster info

-region: specify the region this OWT cluster locate, this will be used by cloud control service to schedule incoming clients by region
+""region:"" specify the region this OWT cluster locate, this will be used by cloud control service to schedule incoming clients by region

-clusterID: specify a unique cluster ID for this cluster in the cloud.
+""clusterID:"" specify a unique cluster ID for this cluster in the cloud.

 ### Media/event bridge